Quick Answer

 When Crunchyroll acquired Funimation’s content library from Sony in 2022, it wasn’t buying titles at random — it was executing a structured evaluation of tens of thousands of episodes across thousands of titles, weighted by audience demand, rights availability, territory coverage, and catalog overlap.
-Most acquisition teams don’t operate at that scale, but the evaluation framework is the same whether you’re assessing 10 titles or 10,000 (Parrot Analytics, 2024).
+Most acquisition teams don’t operate at that scale, but the same evaluation logic applies to any library deal.

 Key Takeaways